 It cuts right to the heart of the story, and it’s such a natural fit – and there has been much rejoicing!

-In the novel, Zoey and the Screaming Monkeys, I explore how difficult — yet how necessary — it is to develop friendships cross barriers.
+In the The Benefits of Being an Octopus I explore how difficult — yet how necessary — it is to develop friendships cross barriers.
 This TED Talk by Caitlin Quattromani and Lauran Arledge centers on a great examples of two friends who were able to maintain their relationship in a true and honest way, despite their political differences.
 It’s worth a listen.

-One of the major themes in my novel, Zoey and the Screaming Monkeys, centers on the power of finding your own voice.
+One of the major themes in my novel, The Benefits of Being an Octopus, centers on the power of finding your own voice.
 Sometimes the obstacles in front of us feel way too overwhelming to tackle.
 On top of that there is the failure — in public! around people you know! — that can keep us from speaking up.
 But often if we’re able to push back against that fear, it can be possible to take one tiny step forward.
 And then another step forward.
 And another.
 And before you know it, you’ve grown so big that now the obstacles are looking up at you, and THEY are the ones getting overwhelmed.

 Today, I had the good fortune to speak with Chris Lenois of Green Mountain Mornings on WKVT radio and talk about the importance of speaking up in light of the white supremacist gatherings happening in Charlottesville and other places.
 Even if it’s hard, and even if we’re afraid we’re going to do it wrong, we can’t afford to be silent.

 Here is my column that served as the basis for our conversation: